 Careers in Child Welfare

 Are you interested in a career in child welfare?
-The Bureau of Milwaukee Child Welfare and its partners offer many opportunities for you to serve children and families in our community.
+The Division of Milwaukee Child Protective Services and its partners offer many opportunities for you to serve children and families in our community.

 - Adoption Case Manager

 - Intensive In-Home Services Case Manager

 - Ongoing Case Manager